 - Physical trauma, such as abuse or assault

 - Relationship violence, including physical, emotional or sexual abuse

-- Health or medical trauma
+- Race-based or Identity-based trauma

 Trauma memories are encoded in the brain differently than other kinds of memories.
-They are linked to a whole host of emotional, cognitive, physiological symptoms and responses that actually make sense.
-The thing about trauma we often forget is that our bodies and brains are learning systems.
+They are linked to a host of emotional, cognitive, physiological symptoms and responses that actually make sense.
+The thing about trauma we forget is that our bodies and brains are learning systems.
 If you touch fire, your skin burns, your nerves scream “Ouch!”, your brain says, “Watch out!” and you learn not to touch fire again.
 Traumatic events work the same way.
 Your body and brain learn some event, place, person or thing is really, really dangerous.
 They keep reminding you over and over, often in really difficult ways, not to go near that thing again.
 Intrusive thoughts, fears, memories, flashbacks, nightmares…they all make sense if we think about trauma as a “teaching moment” from our bodies and brains trying to keep us safe.